 Current environmental issues affecting the Swiss people: air pollution from vehicle emissions; water pollution from agricultural fertilizers; chemical contaminants and erosion damage the soil and limit productivity; loss of biodiversity.

-Google maps Switzerland
+Google Maps Switzerland

 The capital and other divisions